 SANTA CLARA, Calif. -- The San Francisco 49ers will report for training camp July 27, with the first practice slated for the following day.

 As we head toward the start of camp, we're previewing each position and the competitions that could ensue.
-Today we look at the secondary, where it appears three starting spots are locked up but one outside cornerback job and the nickel cornerback position figure to be up for grabs as training camp begins.
+Today we look at the offensive line, where it's fairly clear who will make the team.
+But finding a starting five will be one of training camp's most important tasks.

 On the roster: Joe Staley, Trent Brown, Jeremy Zuttah, Daniel Kilgore, Zane Beadles, Joshua Garnett, Brandon Fusco, Tim Barnes, John Flynn, Garry Gilliam, Andrew Lauderdale, Richard Levy, Erik Magnuson, Norman Price, John Theus, Darrell Williams Jr.